-- 1. Introductory Psychology: A general overview, providing students with background in the diverse areas available for study in the field.
-The course is a prerequisite for most other psychology courses. - Statistics: provides the knowledge necessary to understand the experimental literature in psychology. - 3.
-Research Methods: develops the skills necessary to design, execute, and report empirical research. - 4.
-Four of the six following courses must be taken:
+- 1. Introductory Psychology: a prerequisite for most other psychology courses - 2.
+Statistics: provides the knowledge necessary to understand the experimental literature in psychology - 3.
+Research Methods: develops the skills necessary to design, execute, and report empirical research - 4.
+Four of the five following courses must be taken:

-Abnormal Psychology

-Developmental Psychology

-Biological Psychology

-Social Psychology

-Cognitive Psychology
+Developmental Psychology Biological Psychology Social Psychology Cognitive Psychology Personality

-Personality

-- 5. A laboratory course: Labs are taught in Cognitive, Development, and Social Psychology; Animal Behavior; and Sensation and Perception.
-Laboratories in the Natural Sciences Division are offered in conjunction with Neurobiology, Neuroanatomy, and Brain, Behavior, and Evolution. - 6.
+- 5. A laboratory course: Labs are taught in Cognitive/Comparative, Developmental, and Social Psychology; Animal Learning; and Sensation and Perception. - 6.
 2 Advanced Psychology Electives - 7.
 Psychology Senior Seminar: normally completed as part of the student's final two contracts.

-Joint Disciplinary Area of Concentration in Psychology: The requirements for the "slash" AOC in psych are 7 classes, including one modular "mini" lab
+Joint Disciplinary Area of Concentration in Psychology: The requirements for the "slash" AOC in psych are 7-8 courses, including one modular "mini" lab.
+The 1-mod lab may be stand alone or embedded in a course.
+(See professors for options.)

 - 1. Introductory Psychology

 - 2. Statistics

 - 3. Research Methods

-- 4. Three of the six following courses must be taken:
+- 4. Three of the five following courses must be taken:

-Abnormal Psychology

-Developmental Psychology

-Biological Psychology

-Social Psychology

-Cognitive Psychology
+Developmental Psychology Biological Psychology Social Psychology Cognitive Psychology Personality

-Personality

-- ONE advanced-level Psychology course or tutorial (must be full term or equivalent activity) - 6.
-A "mini" laboratory course: One mod of a designated "mini" lab (e.g., can be met with the advanced elective if so designated; Animal Language Research and Language Development often carry this designation; see professors for possibilities)
+- 5. ONE advanced-level Psychology course or tutorial (must be full term or equivalent activity) - 6.
+A "mini" laboratory course (See psych faculty for appropriate mini-labs.)